What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Lesson Explanation

-💬 Factories that adopt these systems win more long-term clients.
+💬 Factories that adopt structured systems tend to win more long-term clients.

 4. How Adidas Balances Cost, Speed, and Quality